Am I eligible to apply?

 What kind of work will I do?

-The type of work offered varies greatly, but is broadly categorised into:
+The type of work offered varies greatly, but is broadly categorized into:

 Research & Development – often laboratory based